LBPH: Available Materials and Equipment

 BARD (Braille and Audio Reading Download):

 The NLS also provides a means for patrons to download audio books through the BARD (Braille and Audio Reading Download) program.
-Any current LBPH patron in good standing is eligible for this service and can access over 20,000 books and 40 magazine titles.
+Any current LBPH patron in good standing is eligible for this service and can access thousands of audio and electronic Braille books and over 40 magazine titles.
 Patrons can download books from BARD to their computer and transfer them to a flash drive or blank digital cartridge.
 The books can then be played on a Digital Talking Book machine or other third party digital book players.
+Blank cartridges can be purchased from the KDL LBPH office.

 Users must have access to a high speed internet connection, a USB drive, and have the necessary computer skills to download and unzip computer files, as well as the ability to transfer files from a computer to a separate device.
 To enroll in BARD, patrons can fill out an online application on the BARD website.